khalidaldelaimi/khalidaldelaimi.github.io/README.md

     Part 2 of lab 4 was one of my favorites because it was one of the first true games we had created.
 It interacted with the user playing the game which I really enjoyed and it created a spark in what I could possibly create in the future.
+I have learned how to do user interaction.
 I find it intruging that the world of computer science is limitless in what someone could create and this lab had shown me some possible outcomes.

 * Lab 6